Links between Trump associates and Russian officials: 2020

 On August 17, 2020, Roger Stone dropped his appeal of seven felony convictions related to the House of Representatives investigation into ties between the Trump campaign and Russia.
 This came after Trump commuted Stone's 40-month prison term and $20,000 fine.

 The United States Senate Select Committee on Intelligence released its final report on August 18, 2020.
 The report concluded that there were significant ties between the 2016 Trump presidential campaign and Russia.
 In particular, they noted that Paul Manafort had hired Konstantin V. Kilimnik, a "Russian intelligence officer," and that Kilimnik was possibly connected to the 2016 hack and leak operation.
 The investigation was led by Senator Richard Burr (R-NC) until Burr stepped aside for an unrelated investigation into allegedly illegal stock trades: Senator Marco Rubio (R-FL) then led the committee.

 2022

 On November 17, 2022, Republican political operative Jesse Benton was convicted by a federal jury for a 2016 scheme to funnel Russian money to the Donald Trump campaign.
 According to court documents, Benton caused a Russian foreign national to wire $100,000 to his consulting firm, of which $25,000 of the money from the Russian national was contributed to the Trump campaign.
+Benton was pardoned by President Trump on December 23, 2020.